Ecology and Evolution Seminar Series

 Welcome to the Ecology & Evolution Seminar Series page!

-Seminars are online via Microsoft Teams and when possible will be shown in the Centre for Population Biology (CPB) common room, Silwood Park campus, Thursdays at 13.00.
-When the CPB is occupied for teaching, seminars are held in Fisher/Haldane Lecture room, Hamilton building (first half of Autumn Term).
-The seminars are also streamed on teams so are accessible to those working remotely
+Seminars are in person in the Georgina Mace Centre (GMC) common room, Silwood Park campus, Thursdays at 13.00.
+The seminars are also streamed live on teams so are accessible to those working remotely.

 Meeting a speaker